-Let Our Team of North Carolina Disability Lawyers Help You Get the Long-Term Disability Insurance Benefits You’ve Earned
+Let Our Team of North Carolina ERISA Disability Lawyers Help You Get the Insurance Benefits You’ve Earned

 The compensation that you get from your employer likely goes beyond your regular paycheck.
 It may include insurance benefits such as long-term disability benefits that can help you if you become disabled.
 This long-term disability insurance is part of your compensation package.
 You earned the insurance coverage by working hard, and you should receive the insurance benefits when you qualify for them.

 Unfortunately, this doesn’t always happen.
 You may be suffering from a medically documented long-term disability and the insurance company may be fighting your claim.
-The insurance company doesn’t want to provide you with fair long-term disability insurance benefits, but the attorneys of Brent Adams & Associates are ready to help you get the benefits that you’ve earned.
+The insurance company doesn’t want to provide you with fair long-term disability insurance benefits, but our North Carolina ERISA Disability Lawyers of Brent Adams & Associates are ready to help you get the benefits that you’ve earned.

 Your Legal Right to Long-Term Disability Benefits